nextstrain/augur/DEV_DOCS.md

 commit/tag/branch and how to upload the built distributions to PyPi.
 You'll need [a PyPi account][] and [twine][] installed to do the latter.

-After you create a new release and before you push it to GitHub, run all tests with `./run_tests.sh` to confirm that nothing broke with the new release.
+After you create a new release and before you push it to GitHub, run all tests again as described above to confirm that nothing broke with the new release.
 If any tests fail, run the `./devel/rewind-release` script to undo the release, then fix the tests before trying again.

 [signed]: https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work